DataBiosphere/azul/CONTRIBUTING.rst

     |/
     ...

-  If a feature branch contains more than one commit, one of them usually represents the main feature or fix while other commits are preparatory refactorings or minor unrelated changes.
+  If a PR branch contains more than one commit, one of them usually represents the main feature or fix while other commits are preparatory refactorings or minor unrelated changes.
 The title of merge commit in this case usually matches that of the main commit.

 Review comments
 ---------------